 Different factors affect the ability to repay student loans: Certainly, one factor that affects repayment capabilities is the overall financial climate.
 During the recession, student loan borrowers had a difficult time getting on track to repay their loans.
 While it can be difficult to foresee dramatic economic swings, it is best to borrow as little as possible so that the impact is much less severe if the economic climate does change.
 Also, make sure that your borrowing is in line with the education being provided.
 Students at for-profit schools and other two-year institutions who over-borrow often tend to have an especially difficult time managing debt.

-- Be sure you can finish what you start: The Department of Education reaffirms the fact that the most expensive degree is the one that the student never completes.
-Data shows that borrowers who graduate from college have the ability and skills to make progress in paying down their debt within three years of leaving school.
+Be sure you can finish what you start: The Department of Education reaffirms the fact that the most expensive degree is the one that the student never completes.
+Data show that borrowers who graduate from college have the ability and skills to make progress in paying down their debt within three years of leaving school.
 But only 56 percent of those students who left school with debt and no degree were successfully paying down their loans.
 If you are thinking about taking on a substantial amount of debt to send your student to college, be very sure that it is one where he or she stands a good chance of graduating.

 Other information that is available from the College Scorecard includes costs students can expect to pay according to family income, financial stability of the institution itself, the likelihood of completing a degree, and what alumni can expect to earn as far as 10 years out after first entering the school.
 Although this data has been incorporated into some college search sites, it is always best to go straight to the source to evaluate your individual situation.